opsaaaaa/skRowPlanter/README.md

 ## WHAT IS ROW PLANTER?

-Row planter is a skript plugin that plants a row of crops in the direction the player is looking.
+Row planter is a minecraft server skript plugin that plants a row of crops in the direction the player is looking.
 It can also place a line of rails or fences or most other blocks.

 ## TUTORIAL